A woman is entering her credit card information into a laptop, while sitting on a couch.

 On many credit cards, the withdrawal limit for a cash advance is lower than your overall credit limit.
 This amount can vary depending on the terms of your credit card issuer as well as your total available credit at the time.
 To determine your credit card cash advance limit, you can contact your credit card company directly using the number on the back of your card.

 There are several ways to send money from your credit card, and there are pros and cons to consider for each.
-If you haven’t any available savings but you really need to get money to a family member or friend, then using your credit card to transfer money can provide a quick option.
+If you don’t have any available savings but you really need to get money to a family member or friend, then using your credit card through an app like Venmo or a wire transfer service like Western Union could provide a quick solution.
 However, each transaction comes with a cost.
 To avoid any unexpected fees or extra interest charges, research your options before you start sending money with your credit card.

 Next steps